 What is being disputed is what to do about this large and growing problem.

-Consider this.
+What I do?
+My thinking?.
 Reduce your risk of SC through lifestyle, diet and supplementation.
 You.
 Yourself.
 Not your physician but you.
 Having you dermatologist check you annually for SC is fine.
-Make sure he/she uses a dreamscape to examine your skin.
+Make sure he/she uses a dermoscope to examine your skin.
 But you must remember that skin cancer can be tricky to diagnose.

 My point in all this is that SC and melanoma are complicated cancers.
 Visual inspection of your skin is…less a than reliable method to reduce your risk of skin cancer than evidence-based, non-toxic methods to lower your risks